 SEVIS is one component of a large and complex number of changes that have been made to US immigration policies and procedures in recent years.
-Others include the establishment of the US Department of Homeland Security, which oversees the regulations that were formerly administered under the US Department of Justice, through the Immigration and Naturalization Service (INS).
-INS itself was dissolved, and its responsibilities divided into other agencies; the one that handles most student-related benefits and issues is the United States Citizenship and Immigration Services (USCIS).
-You will see that organization's name come up many times in the other sections of our web site.
+Others include the establishment of the US Department of Homeland Security (DHS) and the United States Citizenship and Immigration Services (USCIS).
+You will see these organizations names come up many times in the other sections of our web site.

 Who has to pay the SEVIS fee?

-- New students and exchange visitors who use a Form I-20 or DS-2019 to gain initial F-1 or J-1 status, if that form was issued on or after September 1, 2004.
+- New students and exchange visitors who use a Form I-20 or DS-2019 to gain initial F-1 or J-1 status

-- Students who have been studying in the U.S. prior to September 1, 2004, and who leave the U.S. for five months or more will have to pay the fee before they return to the U.S., unless the absence was on account of participation in an authorized study-abroad program.
+- Students who have been studying in the U.S, and who leave the U.S. on leave (non academic) will have to pay the fee before they return to the U.S., unless the absence was on account of participation in an authorized study-abroad program.

 - Individuals who are in the U.S. and wish to change to F-1 student or J-1 exchange visitor status from another nonimmigrant status.

 Who does not have to pay the SEVIS fee?

 - F-1 students and J-1 exchange visitors who are now in the U.S. and have paid the fee once, even if they travel abroad or apply for a renewal of their visas.

 - A new SEVIS fee does not have to be paid by continuing students and scholars who request benefits including extension of stay, school transfer, change in educational level, or Optional Practical Training (OPT).